 The current recommendations for a person with DMD regarding exercise are tabulated below (ACSM, 2003):

 Accredited Exercise Physiologists undergo training to provide individualised exercise prescriptions to persons with Muscular Dystrophy.
-To learn more about how exercise can benefit yourself or a friend with Muscular Dystrophy, please contact our Accredited Exercise Physiologists on 0438014747.
+To learn more about how exercise can benefit yourself or a friend with Muscular Dystrophy, please get in touch with our Accredited Exercise Physiologists on 0745 993 165.

 Alemdaroglu, I., Karaduman, A., Tunica Yilmaz, O., & Topaloglu H. (2015).
 Different types of upper extremity exercise training in duchenne muscular dystrophy: effects on functional performance, strength, endurance and ambulation.
 Muscle Nerve, 5, 697-705.